Extended Plotting pedigrees with ggPedigree()

 library(tidyverse)

-library(patchwork) # for combining plots
+library(patchwork) # combining plots

 data("potter") # load the potter pedigree data